alfonsohh99/dc-stats/README.md

 - Processing voice chat information so it does not have to be calculated for every command invocation
 - Gathering chat message information from every chat channel and storing it
 - Processing chat message informa so it does not have to be calculated for every command invocation
-- Off-site backups to AWS S3
+- Off-site backups to [AWS](https://github.com/aws/aws-sdk-go-v2) S3

 The bot also takes advantaje of goroutines for improved performance managing asynchronous tasks.

-All this data is stored using mongoDB
+All this data is stored using mongoDB.

+Everything can hosted locally on a raspberry-pi 3B